rawitat/gtypist_lessons/programming_quotes.typ

 *:L2_13
 I:Larry Wall
-S:By policy, Lisp has never really catered to mere motrals.
+S:By policy, Lisp has never really catered to mere mortals.
 And, of course, :mere mortals have never really forgiven Lisp for not catering to them.

 *:L2_14